ThePandalorian/GenEvo_TEE_winter_school_2024/README.md

 **Instructor**: Tom Keaney

+I will introduce you to modelling by considering an intriguing observation from Gorongosa national park in Mozambique.
+There, the African Elephant population has shown rapid evolution of tusklessness from 1970 to the mid-2010s.
+Together, we will build a simple population genetic model to describe the evolution of tusklessness, while making many simplifying assumptions.
+As we progress through the exercise, we will introduce general modelling guidelines, explain why models are valuable in the first place, and hopefully make clear the strengths and weaknesses of adopting a relatively simple approach.

 ## Workshop 2: Continuous Elephants

 **Instructor**: Hanna Kokko

+On day two, we will take our elephant model and make it more realistic.
+We will ask you to think about the simplifying assumptions made in Workshop 1, and whether or not they adequately capture the life history of a long-lived organism.
+We will then explicitly incorporate some life history into the model, and explore how this changes the predictions the model produces.

 ## Workshop 3: Responding to change

 **Instructor**: Hanna ten Brink

+All organisms must cope with environmental change, which can be either predictable (e.g., the daily cycle of sunrise and sunset) or unpredictable (e.g., next week's weather).
+These changes occur on different timescales, from rapid changes (e.g., a rain event) to gradual trends (e.g., seasonal change).
+First, I will introduce you to the different strategies or response modes that organisms adopt to deal with such changes.
+We’ll together discuss under which conditions each strategy is adaptive, and when it might not be.
+Next, we will brainstorm the key components needed to build a model to test these ideas.
+You’ll then work with an existing model to investigate our hypothesis on the conditions under which each response mode is likely to evolve.

+This model will focus on phenotypic evolution, which is one approach to understand how organisms adapt to change.
+However, this approach simplifies reality by leaving out the regulatory mechanisms that underlie these evolutionary responses.
+To address this, I will briefly introduce gene regulatory network models as a way to study evolutionary responses to changing environments.
+While we won’t have time for hands-on work on this topic, this introduction will give you a start for further exploration on your own.

 ## Workshop 4: Ageing Dolphins

 **Instructor**: Victor Ronget

+It is well known that individuals in the same population can exhibit marked heterogeneity in terms of vital rates (this is a demography term for things like birth and death rates).
+One of the most important factors in this demographic heterogeneity is age.
+We expect, for example, changes in mortality and fertility rates during juvenile growth or for older senescent individuals.
+We will first learn how to accurately describe these age-specific changes in mortality and fertility using life table analyses from several mammalian demographic datasets.
+We will discuss the modeling choices and assumptions associated with these methods.
+We will then use these age-specific trajectories to build population projection models ranging from discrete to continuous time scales, with particular emphasis on using these models to describe the main evolutionary theories of aging.